MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 Arbeiten - (job related) work/are working
 Ich kann nitcht, ich muss im Cafe arbeiten

-I don
-'t want to and I have to work
+I don't want to and I have to work
 	Ich habe keine Lust und Ich muss arbeiten

 Lernt dein Freund oder geht er heute Schwimmen
 	Is your boyfriend studying or he going to swimming

 Hast du - is your / do you have
+Hast du schon Pläne? - do u have a plane

 Leise - quite
 Nichts - nothing (from nitch - not)